zachrickert/sea-c45-python-1/docs/session8.rst

 Attendance

-All homework due for final grading by Tuesday, April 14
+All homework due for final grading by Wednesday, October 14

 The Future
 ==========